yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 Pre-training language models have several advantages: first, it enable the learning of universal language representations that suit different downstream tasks; second, it usually gives better performance in the downstream tasks after fine-tuning on a target task; finally, we can also interpret pre-training as a way of regularization to avoid overfitting on small data set.

-In \autoref{ch:neural-network-and-deep-learning:ApplicationsNLP:Sec:wordEmbedding}, we discussed different approaches (e.g., Word2Vec, GloVe) to learning a low-dimensional dense vector representation of word tokens.
+In {ref}`chapter_foundation_sec_word_embedding`, we discussed different approaches (e.g., Word2Vec, GloVe) to learning a low-dimensional dense vector representation of word tokens.
 One significant drawback of these representations is context-independent or context-free static embedding, meaning the embedding of a word token is fixed no matter the context it is in.
 By contrast, in natural language, the meaning of a word is usually context-dependent.
 For example, in sentences  *I like to have an apple since I am thirty* vs. *I like to have an Apple to watch fun movies*, the word *apple* mean the fruit apple and the electronic device, respectively.

-There has been significant efforts directed to learning contextual embedding of word sequences\cite{Qiu2020PreTrained, liu2020survey}.
+There has been significant efforts directed to learning contextual embedding of word sequences{cite:p}`Qiu2020PreTrained, liu2020survey`.
 A contextual embedding encoder usually operates at the sequence level.
-As shown in \autoref{ch:neural-network-and-deep-learning:ApplicationsNLP:fig:contextualizedembedding}, given a non-contextual word  embedding sequence $x_{1}, x_{2}, \cdots, x_{T}$, the contextual embeddings of the whole sequence are obtained simultaneously via
+As shown in the following, given a non-contextual word  embedding sequence $x_{1}, x_{2}, \cdots, x_{T}$, the contextual embeddings of the whole sequence are obtained simultaneously via
 $$\left[{h}_{1}, {h}_{2}, \cdots, {h}_{T}\right]=\operatorname{ContextualEncoder}\left(x_{1}, x_{2}, \cdots, x_{T}\right).$$